ejasquith/mellon/README.md

 Error message: `Form contains a file input, but is missing method=POST and enctype=multipart/form-data on the form.
 The file will not be sent.`
 Fix: Add `enctype="multipart/form-data"` to the form
 Outcome: As expected

+# Retrospective

+Mellon is a functional site that provides a mostly satisfying user experience.
+There are obvious problems, such as the way some forms are displayed, but this doesn't affect the site's functionality.

+Given more time, there are a number of ways I would improve the project.
+I would take the time to plan the project and ensure no features were missed while developing the user stories.
+I would also create a cohesive design for the site that doesn't look immediately like a cookie cutter Bootstrap site to the trained eye.

+Beyond this, there are a number of planned features that didn't end up in the finished site that I would implement, such as messaging and administration of posts, comments, and users.